Soccerex: Football business events

 The first event was held at Wembley Stadium in 1996.
-Soccerex returned to Wembley in 1997 before going on to host events in Paris in 1998, Los Angeles in 1999 and Old Trafford, Manchester, held the 5th edition in 2000.
+Soccerex returned to Wembley in 1997 before hosting events in Paris in 1998, Los Angeles in 1999 and Old Trafford, Manchester, held the 5th edition in 2000.
 Following this period, the event settled in Dubai from 2001 to 2006 where it grew its customer base and began to attract greater attention, with appearances from leading figures of the game including the then FIFA President Sepp Blatter, David Dein, Peter Kenyon, David Gill and Umberto Gandini as well as football legends including Diego Maradona, Ronaldo, Sir Bobby Robson, Xavi Hernandez, Deco, Michael Owen, Juan Sebastian Veron, Gary Lineker, Landon Donovan and Raul Gonzalez.

 In 2005, the company launched a regional sub-event concept, starting with the London Forum head the Institute of Directors, to cater for local markets for organisations who could not attend the event in Dubai.
-Following the launch of the Forums the main Soccerex event was rebranded as a Global Convention.
+Following the Forums launch the main Soccerex event was rebranded as a Global Convention.

-In 2007 the Global Convention moved to Johannesburg in advance of the 2010 FIFA World Cup in partnership with the Gauteng Provincial Government and would remain there until 2009, when the event transferred to Rio de Janeiro in a tenure contracted to stretch until 2013 ahead of the 2014 FIFA World Cup.
-The cancellation of its 18th annual industry conference, scheduled to take place in Rio de Janeiro in November 2013, by caused concern that there might be problems with the 2014 FIFA World Cup, due to be held in Brazil in June and July of the following year.
-In 2014 the event returned to Manchester, a tenure which lasted until 2017.
+In 2007 the Global Convention moved to Johannesburg in advance of the 2010 FIFA World Cup in partnership with the Gauteng Provincial Government.
+It would remain there until 2009, when the event transferred to Rio de Janeiro in a tenure contracted to stretch until 2013 ahead of the 2014 FIFA World Cup.
+The cancellation of its 18th annual industry conference, scheduled to take place in Rio de Janeiro in November 2013, caused concern that there might be problems with the 2014 FIFA World Cup, due to be held in Brazil in June and July of the following year.
+In 2014 the event returned to Manchester, a tenure that lasted until 2017.

 Alongside the Global Convention, the organisation has also held its Forum level events in London (2005–2009), Dubai (2008), Brasília (2009), Singapore (2010), Manchester (2010–2013), Durban (2012–2014), Barbados (2014), Jordan (2014–2015), Mexico (2016) and Qatar (2016) as well as a seminar event in Lagos (2012) and a roadshow in Belém (2012).

 In 2018, Soccerex held events in Zhuhai, Guangdong Province, China and in Miami, Florida, USA, and received strategic investment from the US-based company GACP Sports.
 They continued with these two events in 2019 with Soccerex China in Haikou, Hainan Province, China in May and Soccerex USA in Miami, Florida, USA, adding Soccerex Europe to their portfolio in Oeiras, Portugal in September.
 These events were supported by key football stakeholders including the Asian Football Confederation (AFC) and Concacaf.

 In 2020, the company announced their 2020 event plans, including Soccerex Europe returning in September to Oeiras, Portugal whilst Soccerex Americas will be based in Miami in November.